bazelbuild/continuous-integration/docs/owner.md

   it is no longer needed since the configuration can be changed using a file in the repository (see next section).
 * `enable_trigger` enable postsubmit test (enabled by default).
+* `poll` use polling to trigger post-submit test instead of waiting for GitHub API to notify.
+Set to `True` by default if the organization is not `bazelbuild`.
 * `gerrit_project` specifies a project on the
   [Bazel Gerrit server](https://bazel-review.googlesource.com) that mirrors the GitHub project and will be used to trigger presubmit from